Meet Emma Abel, M.Ed., Ed.S., MFTC

 I have always been interested in what makes a good relationship tick.
 I’ve dedicated my professional career figuring out why people sometimes get stuck in negative patterns and what they need so they can create the love of their life.

-As a Level 2 trained Gottman Couple Therapist, I have specialized experience and advanced training in couples counseling for relationship dissatisfaction, improving communication, and decreasing unhealthy conflict, relationship trauma and affairs.
+As an Emotionally Focused and Level 2 Gottman Couple Therapist, I have specialized experience and advanced training in couples counseling for relationship dissatisfaction, improving communication, and decreasing unhealthy conflict, relationship trauma and affairs.
 I am also trained to help premarital counseling using the Prepare/Enrich premarital program.
 I love helping couples with parenting challenges too.

 Who Are Your Clients?